DynamoDS/DynamoPrimer/08_Dynamo-for-Revit/8-6_Documenting.md

 3. Hovering over the value input, we can see that the values for the input must be between 0 and 1 in order to map a color to each value.
 We need to remap the deviation values to this range.

 ![Exercise](images/8-6/Exercise/10.png)
-> 1. Using Math.RemapRange, remap the planar deviation values to a range between 0 and 1.
+> 1. Using Math.RemapRange, remap the planar deviation values to a range between 0 and 1 (note: you can use the "MapTo" node to define a source domains as well).
 2. Plug the results into a Color Range node.
 3. Notice our output is a range of colors instead of a range of numbers.
 4. If you're set to Manual, hit Run.
 You should be able to get away with being set to Automatic from this point forward.